centria/cs-exercises-20/README.md

 ```

 #### Exercise_15
-* Let's combine everything you know so far.
-CrEate program that asks the user for a string, an integer, a double and a boolean, and prints them like follows:
+* Let's combine everything you know so far. create program that asks the user for a string, an integer, a double and a boolean, and prints them like follows:

 ```console
 Give a string: